-Admission Requirements Admission into the Division of Allied Health Sciences Physical Therapy Program is based on the overall grade point average, the mathematics and science grade point average, and an interview.
-The number of admissions each year is limited, and completion of prerequisites does not guarantee admission.
-Prior to admission the applicant must meet the following criteria:
+Admission Requirements Admission is based on the overall grade-point average, the mathematics and science grade-point average, and an interview.
+The number of admissions each year is limited and completion of prerequisites does not guarantee admission.
+Prior to admission the student must complete the prerequisites and electives to total 64 credit hours exclusive of physical education activity courses; Math M001, M110, M111, M123, M130, M131, M132; English W001; Biology N100; Chemistry C100; Education U205, X150, X151, X152; and COAS Q294.